ngngardner/viroc/docs/main.typ

 Confidence scores and thresholds would help here, but the parameters were tuned for performance on the stitched image test case.

-Benchmarks are required to determine the performance of the system under load and also to determine production accuracy.
+Bigger benchmarks are required to determine the performance of the system under load and also to determine production accuracy.
 Tracing and other metrics would be useful.
+Benchmarks would also allow us to compare and contrast different OCR models on our metrics, especially with access to production data.

 I was unable to deploy the OCR model to the Triton server.
 If I was building this application for production I would take the time to find a model that I can